Mwiche96/OhMyGrid/docs/tools.md

 1. You should now be able to import much more data formats like (csv, xls, ods, kml, kmz, shp, mif) as another hint layer into JOSM.

 !!! note "OpenStreetMap and Verifiability"
       ⚠️ Please use these datasets as hint layers.
-Do not copy/data from these maps directly into OpenStreetMap.
+Do not copy and paste data from these maps directly into OpenStreetMap.
 Each data point of the transmission network must be set manually and <a href="https://wiki.openstreetmap.org/wiki/Verifiability">verified</a> with official satellite data provided by the OpenStreetMap community.

 ### <div class="tools-header"> Searching and solving fixme tags</div></h3>
 OpenStreetMap allows mappers to quickly mark an object that seems to be wrong and needs fixing using the [Key:fixme](https://wiki.openstreetmap.org/wiki/Key:fixme) tag.
 For example, you can write `fixme=wrong voltage` if you think the voltage on a line is incorrect, but you don't know the correct value.
 A small F will then be visible on the edge of the symbol to indicate the fixme tag.
 Stepping through all the `fixme` tags in a country is also a great way to search for errors in the grid that you can try to fix.
 We recommend using the `Todo` plugin for this.